 Happy Creek Minerals Ltd. (the "Company") is engaged in the business of acquisition and exploration of mineral properties in British Columbia, Canada.
-The Company's objective is to identify new mineral deposit discoveries that are in proximity to mines and infrastructure, and partner or sell such deposits to a larger mining company for development and production.
+The Company's objective is to create value for shareholders by locating and defining new mineral deposit discoveries that are in proximity to mines and infrastructure, and partner or sell such deposits to a larger mining company for development and production.
 Under certain conditions the Company may carry a project to production.
 The Company has a 100% interest in 7 mineral properties totaling approximately 640 square kilometres of mineral tenure located in British Columbia, Canada.
 It also holds a 1% NSR on the Silver Dollar property in the Cambourne mining district of southeast B.C.
 Happy Creek has exploration discoveries at the Rateria-West Valley copper and Fox tungsten properties that are the current focus of the Company.

-Fox property: The Fox islocated 75 Km northeast of 100 Mile House in south-central B.C.
-The property contains a tungsten mineral system that is overall 12 km by 5 km in dimensions, with high grades in a near-surface setting.
-The Company discovered the Ridley Creek, BN and BK zones and with approximately 12,500 metres of drilling has delineated 582,400 tonnes grading 0.826% WO3(Indicated) and 565,000 tonnes grading 1.231% WO3(Inferred).
+Fox property: The Fox is located 75 Km northeast of 100 Mile House in south-central B.C.
+The property contains a tungsten mineral system that is overall with dimensions of 12 km by 5 km, with high grades in a near-surface setting.
+The Company discovered the Ridley Creek, BN and BK zones and with approximately 12,500 metres of drilling has delineated 582,400 tonnes grading 0.826% WO3 (Indicated) and 565,000 tonnes grading 1.231% WO3(Inferred).
+This amounts to 4.8m Kg (Indicated) and 6.958M Kg (Inferred) of WO3.
 These resources are open and among the highest grade in the western world.
 In addition, drilling at the Nightcrawler and South Grid prospects have returned intercepts that are above cut-off grade and remain open.
-Drilling in 2019 at the Nightcrawler zone outlined a mineralized zone with opportunity for substantial new resources and add to the current resources.
-The Company continues to conduct basic prospecting work in under-explored areas of the property that improves the outlook for the project.
-The large-scale mineral system, resource grade and proximity to infrastructure are thought to make the Fox a rare and exceptional tungsten find.
+Assays are pending.
+Drilling in 2019 and 2020 at the Nightcrawler zone has identified a mineralized zone with potential to add to the current resources and remains undefined and open.
+The Company has continued to conduct basic prospecting work in unexplored areas of the property and additional new areas with tungsten are being found notably on the west side of Deception Mountain, five Km from existing resources.
+A large-scale mineral system, resource grade and proximity to infrastructure are thought to make the Fox a rare and exceptional tungsten find.
 Plans include increasing the resource base and performing a preliminary economic assessment.

 Highland Valley (Rateria and West Valley) property: Since 2004, the Company has assembled the current 244 square km Rateria and West Valley property.
-The properties adjoin and surround the southern side of the Highland Valley Copper mine property, Canada's largest copper producer with over 50 years of continuous production.
+The properties adjoin and surround the southern side of the Highland Valley Copper mine property, Canada's largest copper producer having over 50 years of continuous production.
 The property also adjoins the north side of the past producing Craigmont copper mine property.
-Extensive glacial till coverage with few outcrops and smaller, irregular shaped and patchwork claims made historical exploration problematic.
+Extensive glacial till coverage with few outcrops and historically smaller, irregular shaped and patchwork claims affected the efficiency of previous exploration.
 It is the first time in the long history of this productive copper district that this significant land package has been acquired 100% by one owner.
-With modern geological knowledge and exploration technology the Company has discovered and outlined by drilling two new deposits (Zone 1 and 2)on the Rateria side of the property, located 6.5 km southeast of the Highmont open pit and contains similar copper grade.In addition to thenear-term resource potential in Zone 1 and Zone 2, the Company has generated additional targets thought to be excellent opportunities for further discovery in this world class mining district and drilling is planned.
+With more recent and improved access through the property and more modern exploration technology and academic research available, the Company has discovered and partially outlined by drilling Zone 1 and 2 on the Rateria property, located 6.5 km southeast of the Highmont open pit.
+These newly defined zones contain similar copper grade in drill core typical of other Highland Valley deposits.
+In addition to the near-term resource potential in Zone 1 and Zone 2, the Company continues to generate additional targets having discovery potential in this world class mining district.